Sudanese cholera epidemic (2024–present): History

 Cholera infections were highest among young adults and adolescents, with the 20–29 age group reporting the greatest number of infections, followed by those aged 10–19.
 Fatalities, however, were concentrated at both ends of the age spectrum: people aged 70 and above recorded the most deaths, closely followed by children under five.
 There was no notable disparity between male and female cases or deaths.
 Malnourished children, especially those with severe acute malnutrition, faced a much higher risk of serious complications from cholera.

+By October 2025, the outbreak in South Sudan had become the worst in the country’s history, with 95,450 reported cases and 1,587 deaths, resulting in a case fatality rate of 1.7%.

 By November 2025, Sudan had recorded 124,269 suspected cholera cases and 3,355 deaths across all 18 states.
 Of these, 71,373 suspected cases and 1,996 deaths were reported in 2025, the highest numbers in Africa during that period.
 Khartoum, North Kordofan, White Nile and Darfur were among the hardest-hit areas.
 Although case numbers had fallen by about 44 percent over the previous four weeks, overall vulnerability remained high because of the ongoing conflict and collapsed infrastructure.

+The funding cuts by USAID starting in 2025 weakened the cholera response in South Sudan during the ongoing epidemic.
+They led to disrupted surveillance, the rationing of treatment, and the loss of essential services in affected communities.
+According to humanitarian and former US officials, these reductions coincided with a reversal of declining case trends and contributed to a renewed surge in cholera cases and preventable deaths.

+On 17 June 2026, the TASIS-aligned Peace Government officially declared a cholera outbreak in the Kordofan region, with laboratory tests in South Sudan confirming the disease, after weeks of acute watery diarrhoea cases in West Kordofan.
+Later in June, on 29 June, the Sudanese health ministry and World Health Organization chief Tedros Adhanom Ghebreyesus declared a new cholera outbreak in West Kordofan state, four months after declaring an end to a previous outbreak that started in July 2024.

+Effect on health care

+By January 2025, the cholera epidemic had placed an additional burden on Sudan’s wider humanitarian response, overwhelming a health system already strained by increasing child malnutrition, war injuries and other preventable diseases.
+The outbreak led health actors to redirect limited medical resources toward cholera treatment, reducing the capacity to address illnesses such as malaria and dengue fever, which continued to pose major risks.
+Response efforts were further hampered by the deterioration and understaffing of health facilities in conflict-affected areas, as well as by critical shortages of cholera kits and rehydration supplies.